Why the Universe is Mostly Empty Space

 - We already know that the Universe is expanding.
 We have the technology to record distances and movements of other bodies in space.
-And we can tell that everything is moving apart.
-Actually moving away from one central point which could indicate the origin of The Big Bang.
+Based on these measurements, we can tell that everything is moving apart.
+Actually, moving away from one central point which could indicate the origin of The Big Bang.

 If it was all nothingness, then how can we say it lasted for any length of time?
 Maybe time itself did not exist.
 Would that make it easier to answer the question?

-Or maybe it would be easier to answer the question by saying that there was no beginning.
-And there will be no end.
-So the concept of infinity truly helps with our interpretation of the Universe, which brings me on to my next point.
+It might be easier to answer the prior question by saying that there was no beginning, and there will be no end.
+The concept of infinity truly helps with our interpretation of the Universe, which brings me on to my next point.